Phoebe Gorry

 Under the Equality Act 2010 service providers have a duty to make reasonable adjustments to ensure that individuals with disabilities can access their service.
 You can read more about reasonable adjustments to help you to access services on the CAB website.

-Both my Brixton & Surbiton consulting rooms are situated on the ground floor, with wheelchair accessibility.
+My Surbiton consulting room is situated on the ground floor, with wheelchair accessibility.

 Online platforms